deephealthproject/eddl/README.md

 - **Model Export:** This branch adds the ability to export a model's complete architecture (topology), not just its weights.

+- **Broadcasting Support** Tensor element-wise operators (currently `el_mult` and `add`) now support automatic broadcasting.
+If the input tensors do not share the same shape (in terms of batch size), the smaller one is automatically expanded so the operation can still be performed.

 ### Exporting a Model